This design is part of my 2009 flag proposal series (the flag designs from my old site with the most hits and ratings).

 First off, this design is simple enough to be remembered by a child, yet distinctive enough to be identified at a distance.

-Green represents agriculture, white represents the coastline and blue represents the sea.
-Massachusetts’ official nickname is “The Bay State” and the sea has been a crucial part of its identity both historically and in the present.
-The colour blue also references the Blue Hills, which the state is indirectly named after.
+Green represents agriculture, forests and the land.
+White represents peace, the coastline and snow.
+Blue represents the sea, maritime history, the official nickname “The Bay State” and the Blue Hills, after which the state is indirectly named.
 The colours blue and white have been retained from the current flag, so all of their current symbolism can be carried over as well.

 Vector files available on request.